Need a healthy dose of motivation so that you can finish the year with a bang? Here are five motivational TED Talks that are sure to inspire you.

 Experts suggest that 75% of healthcare costs is spent on preventable conditions.
 The good news?
 Preventative healthcare, which includes employee wellness programs, has been predicted to potentially save 1.9 trillion dollars per year.
 And this “savings” doesn’t even account for other possible benefits, such as increased productivity and happiness in a person’s day-to-day life.
 It’s no wonder, then, that employee health and wellness are such hot topics.

 The question is, what can small businesses do to encourage employees to have a more active and healthful lifestyle (while still making sure the day-to-day work gets done on time)?
 There’s no one-size-fits-all solution.
 Each business needs to create a program and culture that works for its own unique environment.
 That said, we reached out and talked to several small businesses that are doing their part in helping their employees embrace a more active lifestyle.
-Continue reading “Tips from the Frontlines for Encouraging Employee Health & Wellness in 2013”
+Continue reading “Tips from the Frontlines for Encouraging Employee Health & Wellness”

 We were all taught to say “Thank You” whenever somebody helps you or says something nice.
 It is simply being polite.
 This manner has always been part of business, too: business owners always say “thank you” after your purchase.
 By being thankful and polite, you develop positive personal connections, which can often lead to repeat business in the future.
 It’s nothing new.